 Uncomfortable Temperatures

-As mentioned, tortoises tend to hide under their shells to either conserve heat or to protect themselves from extreme heat.
+As mentioned, tortoises hide under their shells to either conserve heat or protect themselves from extreme heat.
 This may be from the sun or artificial heat sources.

 This is often a temporary measure, and your tortoise will come out in an hour or so.